davidjbuchanan/MS4-LiveStrong/README.md

     - `pip3 freeze --local > requirements.txt` add a `sudo` prefix if you do not have admin. rights to your IDE
     - My file can be found [here](https://github.com/davidjbuchanan/lockdownagain/blob/master/requirements.txt).

 4. Sign up for a free Github account and create your project repository.
-From your IDE commit and push to your Github repository.
+So you can commit and push to your Github repository from your IDE.
 4. Sign up for a free Heroku account and create your project app.
     - Once done, use the *'resource'* tab to search for an add-on called *Heroku Postgress*
         - Note: Django's db.sqlite3 is fine for local development but is not robust for long term storage of data as it is ephemeral.